 What should I tell my doctor before taking Lamisil Tablets?

 Before you take Lamisil Tablets, tell your doctor if you:

 - have any other medical conditions

 - are pregnant or plan to become pregnant.
-It is not known if Lamisil (terbinafine) will harm your unborn baby.
-You should not start using Lamisil (terbinafine) during pregnancy without talking with your doctor.
+It is not known if Lamisil Tablets will harm your unborn baby.
+You should not start taking Lamisil Tablets during pregnancy without talking with your doctor.

-- are breast-feeding or plan to breast-feed.
-Some Lamisil (terbinafine) passes into your milk and may harm your baby.
-Talk to your doctor about the best way to feed your baby if you take Lamisil (terbinafine) .
+- are breastfeeding or plan to breastfeed.
+Lamisil can pass into your breast milk and may harm your baby.
+Talk to your doctor about the best way to feed your baby if you take Lamisil Tablets.

 - a medicine for depression

 - desipramine (Norpramin)